 Other native wildlife

 Occasionally the project receives other native wildlife.
-While I was there, a slow loris was surrendered to the GRP.
-A slow loris is a nocturnal primate found in southeast Asia.
-This slow loris was in poor condition, very weak and malnourished.
+A slow loris, which is a nocturnal primate, arrived.
+He was in poor condition, very weak and malnourished.
 We spent many days and nights caring for him, until he was ready for release.
-I was so excited that our patience and dedication for this guy paid off and he was able to live free again.
+Our patience and dedication for this guy paid off and he was able to live free again.

 Not all gibbons can be released